-Crisis Engineering Book
+Crisis Engineering: The Book

-For bulk orders below 500 copies, please purchase on BulkBooks.
+For bulk orders below 500 copies, purchase on BulkBooks.
+For bulk orders over 500 copies, please contact marina@layeraleph.com.

 "Crisis Engineering is the ultimate practical guide to leveraging a crisis to drive meaningful change.
 The authors—veterans and students of crises—provide both thoughtful analysis and compelling logic to provide a toolkit for making sense of what’s happening, understanding the systems involved, and reshaping them.
 A book I wish I’d had in difficult times."―General Stanley McChrystal, US Army (Ret) & Co-Founder and CEO, McChrystal Group